Andrés Venegas García

-Andrés Venegas García (November 30, 1848 – November 9, 1939) was a Costa Rican politician.
+Andrés Venegas García (30 November 1848 – 9 November 1939) was a Costa Rican lawyer and politician who served as First Designate to the Presidency from 1919 to 1920 and as Third Designate from 1928 to 1932.

 He graduated from the Universidad de San Carlos de Guatemala and became a member of the constituent assembly in 1880.
 Among other positions, he was an associate judge on the Supreme Court.
 He also served briefly as the foreign affairs minister from November 1919 to May 1920.